 for which $\tau{max} = 10$, and it is graphically shown in Fig. 7.
 These two protocols are substantially different: the first protocol has larger packet delivery with small delay, but also larger overall packet loss than the first protocol, therefore it is difficult to evaluate which one is better suited for a real-time control application.
-In Fig. 10 it is shown the trace of the error covariance V_0^N for the two protocols with respect to the system dynamics of Equation (53).
+In Fig. 9 it is shown the trace of the error covariance V_0^N for the two protocols with respect to the system dynamics of Equation (55).
 For a buffer with a short memory the first protocol performs better, but for a buffer of length N = 10 the second protocol starts performing better as the larger packet delivery can compensate for a larger delay of arrived packets.
 If buffer length is further increased, then the first protocol returns to perform better.
-This example clearly shows how optimal estimation design can be used to evaluate and compare the performance of different communication protocols with respect to a specific real-time application, which is otherwise very difficult if based on intuition or empirical rule-of-thumbs.
+This example clearly shows how optimal estimation design can be used to evaluate and compare the performance of different communication protocols with respect to a specific real-time application, which currently it is based only on heuristics and designer experience, and therefore prone to errors.